 No Love Locks™ was founded in January 2014 by two friends—both named Lisa—who have chosen to call Paris home, and who have become increasingly concerned about the damage being caused by the hundreds of thousands of heavy locks being attached to several of the city’s historic bridges, and the over one million keys polluting the Seine River in Paris.

-Lisa Taylor Huff, a freelance writer from NJ, has been living in Paris since 2006 and has dual US-French citizenship.
-Lisa is a memoirist, a Paris expat blogger and travel writer; she has also ghostwritten several books for others, and in 2006 published “The Writing Coach’s Guide to FINALLY Writing Your Book!” (iUniverse 2007).
-She has just completed a memoir inspired by her 10-year-old blog, The Bold Soul, about how she decided to boldly change her life and move to Paris at the age of 45, where she found the life and love she always wanted.
-Lisa met her French husband, Georges, in Paris in 2007 and it was love at first sight!
-Lisa describes why she decided to partner with long-time friend Lisa Anselmo to co-found No Love Locks: “Georges and I spent our first Valentine’s Day together having a picnic on the Pont des Arts in 2008, just before there were any locks, and we were married later that year.
+Lisa Taylor Huff, who sadly passed away in July 2015, was a freelance writer from NJ, who had been living in Paris since 2006 and had dual US-French citizenship.
+Lisa was a memoirist, a Paris expat blogger and travel writer; she had also ghostwritten several books, and in 2006 published “The Writing Coach’s Guide to FINALLY Writing Your Book!” (iUniverse 2007).
+She just completed a memoir inspired by her 10-year-old blog, The Bold Soul, about how she decided to boldly change her life and move to Paris at the age of 45, where she found the life and love she always wanted.
+Lisa met her French husband, Georges, in Paris in 2007.
+Lisa described why she decided to partner with long-time friend Lisa Anselmo to co-found No Love Locks: “Georges and I spent our first Valentine’s Day together having a picnic on the Pont des Arts in 2008, just before there were any locks, and we were married later that year.
 My connection to the Pont des Arts runs very deep, dating back to my first visit to Paris in 1998, and leading up that first romantic picnic with Georges.
 It was once my favorite view of Paris, but the vandalism caused by too many locks and disrespectful tourists have destroyed both the view and my memories.
 So for me, the No Love Locks campaign is very personal, both for myself as a Parisian and for my three French step-children; after all, these historic bridges and beautiful city center are their cultural heritage.”

 - To educate the public about the negative effects of placing locks on public spaces and fragile historic structures